nostafobic-dev/mp4vault/README.md

 ## Overview

-**VaultForge** is an interactive command-line tool that hides any file inside a video file by appending it to the end of the video's data, and can later pull that file back out again.
+**Mp4Vault** is an interactive command-line tool that hides any file inside a video file by appending it to the end of the video's data, and can later pull that file back out again.
 The payload can optionally be encrypted with **AES-256-CBC** before it's hidden, so even if someone finds it, they can't read it without your passphrase.